MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-format-text-report-builder.md

 In this tutorial, you practice formatting text in various ways in a [!INCLUDE[ssRSnoversion_md](../includes/ssrsnoversion-md.md)] paginated report.
 You can experiment with different formats.

 After you set up the blank report with the data source and dataset, you can pick the formats you want to explore.
-The following illustration shows a report similar to the one you will create.
+The following illustration shows a report similar to the one you create in this tutorial.

 :::image type="content" source="../reporting-services/media/report-build-format-report.png" alt-text="Screenshot of a formatted Report Builder report.":::

-In one step, you make a mistake on purpose so you can see why it is a mistake.
+In one step, you make a mistake on purpose so you can see why it's a mistake.
 Then you correct the mistake to achieve the desired effect.

 Estimated time to complete this tutorial: 20 minutes.